 LMAP Time Policy

-7. It is expected that all or the vast bulk of an LMAP PI's Keck observing time will be devoted to the LMAP.
-However, proposals for relatively small projects on unrelated subjects may also be submitted if a strong case can be made for awarding supplemental time.
+It is expected that all or most of an LMAP PI or Co-I's Keck observing time requests will be devoted to the LMAP, during semesters when the LMAP observations are being done.
+However, occasional proposals for relatively small projects on clearly distinct subjects may also be submitted.

 4*.
 In the LMAP guidelines, item #2 should be changed as follows:

 A clear and well-justified statement of the total number of nights needed must be included.
 Additionally, the proposal should explain and justify the total duration (in years or semesters) over which these requested nights are distributed.